isotopp/isotopp.github.io/_posts/2020-12-01-not-joining-on-performance-schema.md

 The tables in `PERFORMANCE_SCHEMA` (`P_S`) are not actually tables.
 You should not think of them as tables, even if your SQL works on them.
 You should not JOIN them, and you should not GROUP or ORDER BY them.

+## Unlocked memory buffers without indexes

 The stuff in `P_S` has been created with "keep the impact on production small" in mind.
 That is, from a users point of view, you can think of them as unlocked memory buffers - the values in there change as you look at them, and there are precisely zero stability guarantees.

 There are also no indexes.

+### Unstable comparisons

 When sorting a table for a GROUP BY or ORDER BY, it may be necessary to compare the value of one row to other rows multiple times in order to determine where the row goes.
 The value compared to other rows can change while this happens, and will change more often the more load the server has.
 The end result is unstable.
-Also, as the table you sort may be larger on a server under load, the row may need more comparisons.
+Also, as the table you sort may be larger on a server under load, the row may need more comparisons, making this even more likely to happen.

 The table you look at may produce correct results on your stable, underutilized test systems, but the monitoring you base on this will fail on a loaded test system.

+Do not use GROUP BY or ORDER BY on `P_S` tables.

+### No indexes, meaning slow joins on loaded systems

 When JOINing a `P_S` table against other tables, the join is done without indexes.
-There are no indexes defined in `P_S`, and if there were they would make changing values in `P_S` more expensive, which is against the initial design tenet - "keep the impact on production small".
+There are no indexes defined in `P_S`, and if there were they would make updates to values in `P_S` more expensive, which is against the initial design tenet - "keep the impact on production small".

+In practice that means your join against the processlist or session variables tables in `P_S` do little harm in test, but will fail in production environments with many connections.
+You will be losing monitoring the moment you need it most - under load, in critital situations.

+Do not JOIN `P_S` tables to anything.

 ## How to monitor

 About the only type of query you can successfully run on `P_S` is a single table `SELECT * FROM P_S.table`, maybe with a simple `WHERE` clause.
 That is, you can download and materialize data from a single `P_S` table at a time, unsorted, unaggregated.

 Connection to other tables, aggregation and sorting have to be done on tables that are not `P_S` tables.

 There are multiple ways to do this.